 On February 22, 2013, Stephen Y. Ku ("Ku") filed a complaint against RSEC with the Regional Trial Court of Makati, Branch 149 (the "Makati Trial Court"), essentially praying for the return of his shares of stock and cash payments approximately valued at P103, which he claims to have turned over to Valbuena.
 On May 20, 2013, RSEC sought the dismissal of the complaint citing the non-payment of the correct filing fees and failure to state a case of action.
 After the Makati Trial Court denied the same, RSEC elevated the matter to the Court of Appeals, which sustained RSEC's position and ordered the dismissal of the complaint in its Decision dated October 9, 2014.
-However, acting on Ku's Petition for Review, the Supreme Court - in its Decision dated October 17, 2018 - reversed the Court of Appeals and held that Ku's immediate payment of the correct filing fees, so as to merit the dismissal of his complaint.
+However, acting on Ku's Petition for Review, the Supreme Court - in its Decision dated October 17, 2018 - reversed the Court of Appeals and held that Ku's immediate payment of the deficiency docket fees shows that he did not intentionally attempt to evade the payment of the correct filing fees, so as to merit the dismissal of his complaint.
 In a Resolution dated January 23, 2019, the Philippine Supreme Court denied RSEC's Motion for Reconsideration, and ordered the Makati Trial Court to proceed with the hearing of the case until its termination.